 They work by detecting ions formed in the combustion of organic compounds in a sample, producing charged molecules that cause electrical conduction between two electrodes.

 The ions are attracted to a collector plate and induce a current upon hitting the plate.
 The FID measures this conduction and produces an output which is directly proportional to the concentration of THC in the sample.

-In the SERVOPRO FID, this signal is enhanced by a logarithmic amplifier that decreases drift and thermal noise, giving an accurate, non-depleting measurement with 100ppb resolution.
+This signal is then enhanced by a logarithmic amplifier that reduces drift and thermal noise, delivering an accurate, nondepleting measurement with 100ppb resolution.

 FID can be used with Gas Chromatography techniques to provide trace gas measurements for a wide range of applications.
 Some carbon-containing compounds, and a number of gases of common industrial interest, fail to significantly ionize in a flame and so are either undetectable or may not be effectively measured by the FID.

 Resolution of 100ppb

 Industrial processes where THC contamination is possible, such as air separation units, product pipelines, and cylinder filling stations.